o-o-x/WAFyy/README.md

 #INSTALL

-	# Upload WAFyy to a virtual directory and brows to /start.php
+	# Upload WAFyy to a virtual directory and and go to https://yoursite.com/<WAFyy_directory>
+	# Enter your desired password (password > 10 characretrs)
+	# Add include.php to one of the config files (absolute path)

+		Example: include("/var/lib/app-root/runtime/repo/WAFyy/include.php");

+	#